aiparragirre/biostit/content/research/index.md

   - block: markdown
     content:
       title: Research Lines
-      text: Development, application and validation of statistical methodology in the field of Biosanitary and Experimental Sciences, providing methodological support to groups in these areas, trying to respond to real problems and promoting the transfer of research
+      text: Development, application and validation of statistical methodology in the field of Biosanitary and Experimental Sciences, providing methodological support to groups in these areas, trying to respond to real problems and promoting the transfer of research.\\ \\
-            <-!more->
-            Specific lines of research
+            Specific lines of research:
     design:
       columns: 1
 ---